-- Describe next steps
+- Describe the next steps

 To plan for the meeting, add a task to your workspace and use the checklist section to keep track of your progress.
-If you plan to show a Powerpoint presentation, you can upload a draft of the presentation to the task and get feedback in advanced of the meeting.
+If you plan to show a Powerpoint presentation, you can upload a draft of the presentation to the task and get feedback in advance of the meeting.

 Tip: You can copy the list above and paste it right into LiquidPlanner.
 Just use the Add Multiple function in the checklist section of the task you create.

 Before sharing the details of how your team will be adopting LiquidPlanner, start by explaining why using LiquidPlanner is important for your team and your business.
 Help your team imagine what they’ll achieve after they start using LiquidPlanner and how it will solve the pain points they’ve been experiencing with the existing project management framework.

 Once you’ve explained the purpose for adopting LiquidPlanner, show this 1-minute video to give a high-level overview of what LiquidPlanner is: